YevaGalstyan/react-app/README.md

 - **Table:** Displays data fetched from "https://jsonplaceholder.typicode.com/todos".

 ### Running the Development Server
-You can run the development server using the following command:
+You can run the development server using the following command: `webpack serve --open --mode development`

 ### Technologies Used